ByteOfWaffle/Host_phonecatalogue_on_raspberry_pi/readme.md

    - Username
    - Password
 5. Wait for Ubuntu to complete the configuration.
+6. Click the username and enter your password, now you should be on the Ubuntu desktop and see a welcome screen.
+7. Just press next at the top right corner.
+8. If you wish to you can enable Ubuntu Pro and press next.
+9. Choose if you want to share your data with the Ubuntu Foundation and press next.
+10. Finally press finish.
+11. At the top left of your screen you should see a message asking if you want to update your system, select Install now.

 Congratulations!
 You've successfully installed Ubuntu on your Raspberry Pi! 🎊

+##